kcflan/gatsby-starter-auth0/README.md

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

+# Auth0 Gatsby Starter

+This is a starter application for Gatsby and Auth0 based on the Auth0 tutorial on [Securing Gatsby with Auth0](https://auth0.com/blog/securing-gatsby-with-auth0/).
+It is based on the [official Gatsby hello-world starter](https://github.com/gatsbyjs/gatsby-starter-hello-world).

 ## 🚀 Quick start

 1.  **Create a Gatsby site.**